 - No dogs allowed (per the property owner)

-- Parking is behind the cinderblock/wooden rail border and the grassy area behind roadway
+- Parking is behind the wooden rail border and the grassy area behind roadway

-- Helicopter/Quad area is eather from the regular flight line (while flying the pattern if others are flying) or in one of the two locations behind the flightline.
+- Helicopter/Quad area is either from the regular flight line (while flying the pattern if others are flying) or in one of the two locations behind the flight line.
 Ask somebody if you are not sure where to fly.
 If you fly from our other locations you must not fly beyond the fixed wing flight line.
 No flying from or in the pits.

-- If you wish to fly 3D while others are flying do so in the middle of the field (not the runway) so as to not interfere with the pattern.
-Yield to pattern flyers.
+- If you wish to fly 3D while others are flying do so beyond the far side of the runway.
+Do not interfere with the pattern.
+Yield to aircraft taking off or landing.

 - If you are flying alone and others go up you must fly the pattern if not already doing so.